bet4a/d3wiki/Quantitative-Scales.md

 <a name="linear_interpolate" href="#linear_interpolate">#</a> linear.<b>interpolate</b>([<i>factory</i>])

-Sets the scale's output interpolator using the specified *factory*.
+If *factory* is specified, sets the scale's output interpolator using the specified *factory*.
 The interpolator factory defaults to [[d3.interpolate|Transitions#d3_interpolate]], and is used to map the normalized domain parameter *t* in [0,1] to the corresponding value in the output range.
 The interpolator factory will be used to construct interpolators for each adjacent pair of values from the output range.

+If *factory* is not specified, returns the scale's interpolator factory.

 <a name="linear_clamp" href="#linear_clamp">#</a> linear.<b>clamp</b>([<i>boolean</i>])